-1 In the Network View pane in the ProSoft MNET-61850 Configuration Manager, right-click the IED bubble that you want to map, and choose CONFIGURE.
+- 1 In the Network View pane in the ProSoft MNET-61850 Configuration Manager, right-click the IED bubble that you want to map, and choose Configure.
 This displays the IEC 61850 Mapping Tool window.
-The mappings are listed in the table on the right side of the window.
+The mappings are listed in the table on the right side of the window. - 2 Select the mappings in the table, then right-click the selected mappings and choose DELETE.
+You can also delete all the mappings by choosing EDIT > CLEAR ALL.

-- 2 Select the mappings in the table, then right-click the selected mappings and choose DELETE.
-You can also delete all the mappings by choosing EDIT > CLEAR ALL. - 3 Note that if you delete a mapping from the IED to the Gateway, you also delete the corresponding mapping on the Modbus TCP/IP side of the Gateway.
-See Mapping Data Attributes in the Gateway to Modbus TCP/IP (page 42).
+Note: If you delete a mapping from the IED to the Gateway and save the project, it will also delete the corresponding mapping on the Modbus TCP/IP side of the Gateway.
+See Mapping Data Attributes in the Gateway to Modbus TCP/IP (page 36).